Saudi coalition raids in Sanaa after Houthi attack in Emirates

 In response to the attack perpetrated Monday on Emirati soil and claimed by the Houthis, the military coalition led by Saudi Arabia carried out air raids in the evening on Sanaa, the Yemeni capital in the hands of the Houthis, according to the agency. official Saudi press.
 Earlier in the day, an explosion of tanker trucks carrying fuel left three dead and six injured in Abu Dhabi, capital of the United Arab Emirates.

-The military coalition led by Saudi Arabia and which fights the rebels in Yemen announced, Monday evening, January 17, airstrikes on Sanaa, the Yemeni capital controlled by the Houthis, after a deadly attack in the United Arab Emirates, a member of this military alliance.
+The military coalition led by Saudi Arabia and which fights the rebels in Yemen announced, Monday evening, January 17, airstrikes on Sanaa, the Yemeni capital controlled by the Houthis, following a deadly attack in the United Arab Emirates, a member of this military alliance.

 “In response to the threat and a military necessity, airstrikes are starting in Sanaa,” she announced in a tweet from SPA, the official news agency of Saudi Arabia, which leads this coalition.